-Considering the impact on the environment by leakage of radioactive material from the Disposal Facility, it is important that there should not be harmful impact on human environment through groundwater.
+Considering the impact on the environment due to the leakage of radioactive material from the Disposal Facility, it is important that there should not be harmful impact on human environment through groundwater.

-The place where the Disposal Facility is located in Rokkasho, an impermeable bedrock called the "Takahoko Layer" is distributed along fairly shallow spot of several meters from the land surface, so that the groundwater is flowing mainly near the surface only.
-Further, since the landscape is a plateau surrounded by rivers and marshes, the groundwater consists mainly of rainwater which has seeped slowly into underground, so that we can say that this is an area where the groundwater is not abundant.
+The Rokkasho Disposal Facility is located in an impermeable bedrock called the "Takahoko Layer" which is distributed several meters below the land surface, hence the groundwater flows mainly near the surface only.
+Since the landscape is a plateau surrounded by rivers and marshes, the groundwater consists mainly of rainwater which has seeped slowly underground.
+Groundwater is not abundant in this area.

-Since waste packages are placed in pits made of concrete, where the paces inside the pit are filled by mortar, and pits are surrounded by soil mixed with bentonite, it should be noted that sufficient measures are taken against the groundwater.
-Also, even in unlikely cases of the groundwater seeping into the Disposal Site, since water seeping through the surrounding porous concrete can be drained without reaching the waste packages until the Second Phase, it is unthinkable that the radioactive material can easily leak out of the Disposal Facility.
+Given that waste packages are placed in pits made of concrete, where the spaces inside the pit are filled by mortar, and pits are surrounded by soil mixed with bentonite, sufficient measures are taken to prevent seepage of groundwater.
+Also, even in the unlikely event of groundwater seepage into the Disposal Site, the water seeping through the surrounding porous concrete can be drained before it can reach the waste packages until the Second Phase.
+It is therefore unthinkable that the radioactive material can leak easily out of the Disposal Facility.

-Table 13: Ground Water at the location of the Disposal Facility/Safety of locating below Ground Water
+Table 14: Ground Water at the location of the Disposal Facility/Safety of locating below Ground Water